top of page

 You can expect:

-While midwives are compassionate and skilled, their time is shared among several patients, and their focus includes clinical tasks and documentation.
+While midwives are compassionate and skilled, their time is shared among several patients.
+Their focus includes clinical tasks and documentation, which can limit their availability for emotional support.

-What a Doula Actually Does in a Hospital Setting
+The Role of a Doula in a Hospital Setting

 A doula is a trained birth companion who provides continuous emotional, physical, and informational support during labour and birth.
 Unlike midwives, doulas do not perform medical tasks or make clinical decisions.
 Their role is to focus entirely on your comfort and confidence.